Ollivier's Ricci curvature, local clustering and curvature dimension inequalities on graphs: Introduction

-Further analytical results following from curvature dimension inequalities on finite graphs have been described in \cite{Lin}, and Lin-Lu-Yau \cite{LLY} study a modified definition of Ollivier's Ricci curvature on graphs in an upcoming paper.
+Further analytical results following from curvature dimension inequalities on finite graphs have been described in \cite{Lin}, and Lin-Lu-Yau \cite{LLY} study a modified definition of Ollivier's Ricci curvature on graphs.
+Recently, Paeng \cite{Paeng} studied upper bounds for the diameter and volume of finite simple graphs in terms of Ollivier's Ricci curvature.
 For other works of synthetic Ricci curvatures on discrete spaces, see Dodziuk-Karp \cite{DK}, Chung-Yau \cite{CY}, Bonciocat-Sturm \cite{BS}, and on cell complexes see Forman \cite{Forman}, Stone \cite{Stone} etc.

+We point out that, as in Riemannian geometry, both Ollivier's Ricci curvature and Bakry-\'Emery's curvature dimension inequality can give lower bound estimates of the first eigenvalue $\lambda_1$ for the Laplace operator (see Ollivier \cite{Oll}, Bakry \cite{Bak}).
+Therefore our results in fact relate $\lambda_1$ to the Watts-Strogatz local clustering coefficient, or the number of cycles with length $3$.
+In \cite{DS}, Diaconis and Stroock obtain several geometric bounds for eigenvalues of graphs, one of which is related to the number of odd length cycles.
+For more geometric quantities and methods concerning eigenvalue estimates in the study of Markov chains, see \cite{DSC, D1, D2} and the references therein.
+We further explore the interaction between Ollivier's Ricci curvature and eigenvalues estimates in joint work with Frank Bauer, see \cite{BJL}.

 In this paper, $G=(V, E)$ will denote an undirected connected simple graph without loops, where $V$ is the set of vertices and $E$ is the set of edges. $V$ could be an infinite set.
 But we require that $G$ is locally finite, i.e., for every $x\in V$, the number of edges connected to $x$ is finite.
-If $x, y\in V$ are connected by an edge, then we say $x$ and $y$ are neighbors and denote this by $x\sim y$.
 For simplicity and in order to see more geometry, we mainly work on unweighted graphs.
 But we will also derive similar results on weighted graphs.
 In that case, we denote by $w_{xy}$ the weight associated to $x, y\in V$, where $x\sim y$ (we may simply put $w_{xy}=0$ if $x$ and $y$ are not neighbors, to simplify the notation).
 The unweighted case corresponds to $w_{xy}=1$ whenever $ x\sim y$.
 The degree of $x\in V$ is $d_x=\sum_{y, y\sim x}w_{xy}$.